 Any boats that have been lapped by the winning boat will be allocated a result based on their average lap times and a place allocated.
 Any boat finishing more than 30 minutes after the first boat in their class will be scored DNF (Did Not Finish).

 Keep galley and bar advised if racing is delayed.

 Be aware that your intention is to ensure safe and enjoyable racing and use your best judgment in deciding whether or not to shorten.

 For Spring Series and Series 5, the time target for each of the back-to-back races is 45 minutes.

-Only shorten if it is apparent that weather conditions require shortening for safety reasons or the wind has dropped entirely and the first boat will take more than 90 minutes.
+Only shorten if it is apparent that weather conditions require shortening for safety reasons or the wind has dropped and the first boat will take more than suggested time for the race.